Umuzi-org/tech-department/content/topics/work/mock-interview/_index.md

 ---

-Mock Interviews are done so to give you a glimpse of what you can expect from a real life interview.
+As a recruit mock interviews are done so to give you a glimpse of what you can expect from a real life interview.
 This is a great way to prepare you of what is to come.

-The Mock Interviews also invlove the following as we try to make it as real life as possible.
+The Mock Interview Process also invloves the following as we try to make it as real life as possible.

 #### Whitebording
 Basically this is when the interviwer asks the interviwee to solve some code challenges  on a whiteboard